Generic Name: caffeine/ergotamine (ka-FEEN/er-GOT-a-meen)

 - Eating grapefruit or drinking grapefruit juice may affect the amount of Cafergot suppositories in your blood.
 Talk with your doctor before including grapefruit or grapefruit juice in your diet.

-- Cafergot suppositories is only to be used as needed for a migraine attack.
+- Cafergot suppositories are only to be used as needed for a migraine attack.

 - Use Cafergot suppositories at the first sign of a headache.
 Remove the wrapper and moisten the suppository with cool water.
 Lie down on your side.
 Insert the pointed end of the suppository into the rectum, then use your finger to push it in completely.
 Wash your hands thoroughly after using Cafergot suppositories.